-Subsection i.
 The punishment that results from the mediation or the hearing, shall impose sanctions that are fair and within the scope of the violation.
 The Judicial Board may not impose a sanction(s) against a campaign or candidate, or otherwise take action against a campaign or candidate prior to the conclusion of a mediation or hearing, or any other form of adjudication.

-Subsection ii.
 Sanctions available and are explicitly limited to:

 - a.
 Removal or Deletion of Materials;

 - b.
 Open and Public Letter of Apology;

 - c.
 Restriction of Campaign Finance Allowance;

 - d.
-Suspension of Campaign Activities; or
+Suspension of Campaign Activities; or - e.

-- e.
 Candidate Disqualification.

-Subsection iii.
 All mediation results, and opinions shall make clear the applied sanction(s) and the reasoning for the applied sanction(s).

-Subsection iv.
-At no time shall the Judicial Board, Joint Committee on Elections Policy, or the Elections Commission notify or bring to another campaign's attention a potential violation of another campaign.
+At no time shall the Judicial Board or the Elections Commission notify or bring to another campaign's attention a potential violation of another campaign.

-Subsection v.
-Only a formal Hearing may result in removal from ballot or disqualification from the election.
+Only a formal Hearing may result in removal from the ballot or disqualification from the election.

-Subsection vi.
 Should a candidate's or referenda campaign be suspended, all of its operations must cease.
 The suspended campaign, including campaign staff, may not campaign for or against any candidate or campaign in the affected race.
 Individuals, including candidates, who are members of a campaign that has been suspended, may still campaign for or against candidates or campaigns in other races.